DanDobrick/DanDobrick/README.md

 ### Hi there 👋

+## TIL
+This is a place for me to put some things that I learned recently.
+Such as the `num_nonnull` function in postgres (stay tuned for more information on that!)

 <!--
 **DanDobrick/DanDobrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.